Listen to this Article

 Their roaming grounds once included most of North America, but due to the growing human population and economic changes the country underwent, the bears habitats have shrunk, and these bears have had a more difficult time finding food and water and places to sleep and hibernate.
 Once these vital habitats are lost, it is unavoidable that bears and humans alike should suffer.

 Now the bears have begun wandering out of the park into communities.
 They may come across human food, and become erratic and dangerous.
 Tourists often still try to bother and feed these treasured animals; it doesn’t seem to matter how many times people are warned to leave the black bears alone.
 This encourages the bears to get into things they shouldn’t, such as pilfered food and trash.
 Unfortunately, most people don’t seem to realize the damage they are causing to these beautiful creatures.

 A black bear’s natural lifespan is anywhere from twelve to fifteen years.
 Bears that have been "touched" by humans, however, have a shortened lifespan of only six to seven years.

 This is one of the reasons that we have our national parks and forests: to protect bear sanctuaries.
 Strict laws are in place that must be observed: you are not allowed to kill adult female bears.
-Wildlife agencies set exist to protect the bear population.
+Wildlife agencies are constantly working to protect the bear population.

 What Kind of Bears Are in Gatlinburg?

 Almost all bears in East Tennessee are black in color, which is where they get their name from.
 However, in other parts of the country, they can have a reddish-brown color.
 Males can weight up to five hundred pounds!
 Females are usually smaller and weigh less: somewhere between one hundred and two hundred pounds.
 They can be up to six feet from end to end, and three from the ground to their shoulder.